georchestra/georchestra.github.io/project.md

 ## Meetings

-Every year, users and developpers of the community meet in a different place to share experiences, sum up good practices and elaborate the roadmap.
+Every year, users and developers of the community meet in a different place to share experiences, sum up good practices and elaborate the roadmap.
 Previous events took place :

  * at [Agrocampus Ouest](http://www.agrocampus-ouest.fr/), Rennes, France, for 2013,
  * at Centre Régional Auvergnat de l'Information Géographique ([CRAIG](http://craig.fr/)), Clermont-Ferrand, France for 2014